yakc/mqttbb/README.md

    ```bash
    npm run root-ca
    ```
-2. Run the "Connect one device" wizard
+2. Run the "Connect one device" wizard, leading to the (presumably) one and only chance to download the new thing's private key
 3. Unzip the resulting `connect_device_package.zip` into the subdirectory [keys-go-here](keys-go-here/)
 4. Extract the endpoint from the start script
    ```bash
    echo "ENDPOINT=$(npm run grep-endpoint | tail -n 1)" > .env
    ```
-5. Use the default client ID
+5. Use a default client ID (as reflected in the new policy and start script)
    ```bash
    echo "CLIENT_ID=sdk-nodejs-v2" >> .env
    ```

-The app is now ready to run
+The topic (also allowed by the policy) and test message are coded in the app, which is now ready to run.

 ```bash
 npm start
 ```

-runs `server.js`, which should take a few seconds to echo a few values through pub/sub.
+runs `server.js`, which should take a few seconds to echo a value or two through pub/sub.